Mariners vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Mariners have posted a mark of 2-2.
+- In six games as the favorite over the last 10 matchups, the Mariners have a record of 4-2.

 Mariners Betting Records & Stats